s13tc2/understanding-clouds-from-satellite-data/README.md

   - Cloud Bounding Boxes
   - Train With Crops

-## Goal
+## To-do

-Objective:
 - Convert notebooks from Tensorflow/Keras to PyTorch

 The original notebooks were written in Tensorflow/Keras by author Chris Deotte.